-Core Curriculum 21 semester credit hours

 Course # CIS 121 Course Title Logic and Design Credits 3

 CIS 142 Introduction to Cloud Solutions 3

 CIS 150 Introduction to Networking 3

-CIS 102 OR CIS 127 Fundamentals of Customer Service OR Introduction to Scripting 3
+CIS 228 OR CIS 127 Service Desk Fundamentals OR Introduction to Scripting 3

 CIS 206 Linux Administration 3

 CIS 212 Principles of Cybersecurity 3

 BUS 121 OR CIS 290 Introduction to Business OR Associate's Externship CIS 3

-\\ CIS290 should be chosen if student is looking to get a job and not moving into the BS degree for a while.
+CIS290 should be chosen if student is looking to get a job and not moving into the BS degree for a while.
 CIS290 will not transfer to the BS program.